 In Durham, floodplain development is regulated through the Floodplain and Flood Damage Protection Standards in the Unified Development Ordinance (UDO).
 Any activity that will disturb land in a FEMA mapped floodplain requires a floodplain development permit.
 This means permits may be required not only for buildings but also structures like fences, sign posts, and trails.
 It is important to keep floodplains clear of items that could float downstream in a flood and cause damage.
 This means that items such as swimming pools, sheds, and picnic tables also require permits to make sure they are properly anchored in place.

-If you have questions about Durham’s floodplain development standards and permitting, contact the City/County Planning Department at 919-560-4137.
+If you have questions about Durham’s floodplain development standards and permitting, contact the Development Services Center.

-The location and the extent of the proposed floodplain disturbance will determine what requirements apply and which departments you will need to coordinate with.
-Other groups you may need to contact include:
+The location and the extent of the proposed floodplain disturbance will determine what requirements apply.

 Who is Required to Have Flood Insurance?

 Flood insurance is an important part of protecting your property.
 Property in a mapped floodplain is five times more likely to be damaged by a flood than by a fire.
 There is a 26% chance that such a property will be flooded during a 30 year mortgage.